brainglobe/brainglobe.github.io/docs/source/tutorials/segmenting-1d-tracks.md

 # Segmenting a 1D track

-In this tutorial, you will use the [brainglobe-segmentation](../documentation/brainglobe-segmentation/index.md) plugin for [napari](https://napari.org) to segment a 1D track, such as a fibre track, or a silicone probe track.
+In this tutorial, you will use the [brainglobe-segmentation](../documentation/brainglobe-segmentation/index.md) plugin for [napari](https://napari.org) to segment a 1D track, such as a fibre track, or a silicon probe track.
 As a prerequisite, you will need to have registered your data to an atlas [using `brainreg`](../documentation/brainreg/index.md) and know what folder you saved this in (your "`brainreg` output directory").
 If you don't have this, please follow [our registration tutorial](./tutorial-whole-brain-registration.md) first.

 The focus of this tutorial is simply to successfully register a single, straight 1D track.
 For more information about how to process silicon probe tracks, please see [Silicon probe tracking](/tutorials/silicon-probe-tracking).